Explanations of the Tentative New Physics Anomalies and Dark Matter in the Simple Extension of the Standard Model (SESM): The Tentative New Physics Anoamlies and Dark Matter

 In our random scan, the ranges of parameters have to satisfy the bounds of unitarity given in TABLE \ref{Unitarity summary}.
 In addition, we set the couplings to the right-handed quarks $(\lambda_{i}^{U}$ and $\lambda_{i}^{D})$ and the left-handed quarks of the first generation $(\lambda_{1}^{Q})$ to be zero, and only consider the second family couplings in the lepton sector ($\lambda_{2}^{L}$ and $\lambda_{2}^{E}$).
 The elaborate scan ranges of parameters are given in TABLE \ref{RandonScan}.

 FIG.~\ref{higgspole} shows the DM relic density versus the mass of $S_{1}$.
-The conditions from $R_{K}$ (2$\sigma$) and $B_{s}-\bar{B}_{s}$ (black dot), the muon g-2 (1$\sigma$) constraint (blue dot), the constraint of (rescaled) DM relic density (red dot), and the constraint from XENON1T experiment (green dot) are applied in order.
+The conditions from $R_{K}$ (2$\sigma$) and $B_{s}-\bar{B}_{s}$ (black dot), the muon g-2 (1$\sigma$) constraint (blue dot), the constraint of (rescaled) DM relic density (red dot), and the constraint from XENONnT and LUX-ZEPLIN experiment (green dot) are applied in order.
 It can be seen from FIG.~\ref{higgspole} that the Higgs mediated DM annihilation channel efficiently depletes the DM, leading to the minimum value of relic density.

 The DM relic density is controlled by the (co-)annihilation processes shown in FIG.~\ref{annihilation}. \begin{itemize} \item [1)] Annihilation of two $S_{1}$ will always happen no matter what the mass differences between $S_{1}$ and other particles are, which are demonstrated in the first column of FIG.~\ref{annihilation}.
 The annihilation process mediated by the Higgs boson shown in the last diagram of the first column of FIG. \ref{annihilation} can efficiently deplete the DM relic density. \item [2)] Co-annihilations of $S_{1}$ and other particles ($S_{2}$, $L^{\prime}$, and $Q^{\prime}$) will occur when their mass difference are small, which are shown in the second column of FIG.~\ref{annihilation}. \end{itemize}